 Nach Baliye 9: Madhurima Tuli Feels Urvashi Dholakia Is Overreacting

 Recently, Urvashi Dholakia and Anuj Sachdeva got eliminated from Nach Baliye 9.
 Urvashi had expressed her disappointment and seemed quite miffed with the makers of the show, as she felt that their elimination was unfair.
 She had even claimed that there was partiality as a few couples were allowed to re-shoot their acts when they goofed-up on the stage.
 Even Anuj seemed upset with the elimination.
 Although he didn't comment on the eviction owing to contractual issues, he revealed that he had worked hard for the show and had high hopes from it.
-While Urvashi complained about the show and elimination process, her competitor Madhurima Tuli was shocked with the former's comment.
+While Urvashi complained about the show and the elimination process, her competitor Madhurima Tuli was shocked with the former's comment.

 Although Madhurima didn't want to comment on Urvashi's remarks, she clarified to DNA that there is 'absolutely no partiality as such.
 Everyone is treated equally'.